jlaire/dlx-cpp/README.md

 Minimal C++ implementation of Knuth's Dancing Links algorithm.

-dlx reads from stdin and prints to stdout.
-First line of input should contain two integers, the number of columns and the number of secondary columns.
+`dlx' reads from stdin and prints to stdout.
+First line of input should contain two integers: the number of columns and the number of secondary columns.
 For normal exact cover problems, the second number is 0.
 If it's positive, the leftmost columns are the secondary ones.

-The rest of input contains the matrix.
+The rest of the input contains the matrix.

 Output can be controlled by flags.
 By default, only the number of solutions is printed.
-If -p is given, every solution is printed on its own line by giving the rows' indices.
+If -p is given, every solution is printed on its own line by giving the indices of the selected rows.
 With -v, the full rows are printed and solutions are separated by two newlines.

     $ make
     g++ -std=c++0x -Wall -o dlx dlx.cpp
-    $ cat knuth-example.in
-    7 0
-    0 0 1 0 1 1 0
-    1 0 0 1 0 0 1
-    0 1 1 0 0 1 0
-    1 0 0 1 0 0 0
-    0 1 0 0 0 0 1
-    0 0 0 1 1 0 1
     $ ./dlx < knuth-example.in
     solutions: 1
     $ ./dlx -p < knuth-example.in